 The Hot Dog

 The hot dogs were okay, but nothing spectacular.
 It can’t be missed.
-You can see the restaurant, if you can call it that, is a blinding bright yellow with neon signs flashing every direction.
-You can see it from a block away!
-Regardless of the average hot dog, this place is an institution and pretty popular in pop culture as well.
+You can see the restaurant, if you can call it that, with its bright yellow with neon signs flashing every direction from a block away!
+Despite the average hot dog, this place is an institution and pretty popular in pop culture as well.

 Everyone was ordering the watermelon soju which comes in a giant watermelon.
 We didn’t get one as they require passports as a form of ID, but I totally would have had I been carrying my passport!
 We didn’t have to wait to get a table, but soon after we sat down a line started forming.
 It’s clear that this place is popular.

 I think I would have enjoyed it a lot more if it weren’t mind-numbingly spicy.
 By the time I had one bowl of the stuff, my mouth was on fire.
 I also really didn’t enjoy the cheese in it, that was just a bit too strange for me.